Dog-walking app Wag may be raising a huge round of funding

 It looks like Wag may get another huge injection of cash following a big financing round earlier this year, according to a report by Recode, and also based on what we are hearing.

 We had heard a bit ago that Wag was looking to raise around $100 million, which the Recode report also suggests.
-But it now looks like Softbank is in talks to invest around $300 million in the dog-walking app according to the report.
+But it now looks like Softbank is in talks to invest around $300 million in the dog-walking app.
 Softbank has been aggressively investing large sums of capital in various startups in Silicon Valley and it seems like the company has taken a strong interest in the app after it sought to raise a big round of funding.

 Despite the potentially huge funding round, Wag has been in the middle of some intense criticism following a big story from Bloomberg which identified some issues with the company.
 There are always significant challenges when offloading some activities, like dog-walkers, to an on-demand marketplace, but it looks like that hasn’t been enough to wave off potential interest by investors.